 Use a single tool throughout the campaign to keep consistency in the results you see.

 Try to establish your industry benchmarks with research and experimentation.

-Google keyword planning helps you by telling you the bid per keyword and the level of competition for each keyword to help you plan your campaign as well as look at projected results.
+Google keyword planning helps you by telling you the bid per keyword and the level of competition for each keyword to help you plan your campaign and look at projected results.